alisonkhill/coffeeforecast/README.md

 #### Category 2: Utilize External Data:
 > Connect to an external/3rd party API and read data into your app

-Data from two APIs are used: positionstack and Open Weather Map
+Data from two APIs are used: positionstack and OpenWeatherMap

 #### Category 3: Data Display
 > Display data in tabular form